-Divorce Mortgage Assumption, Refinancing, & Spouse Removal in Calgary
+Divorce Mortgage Assumption, Refinancing, & Spouse Removal in Alberta

 In many cases, when a client’s marriage or common-law partnership is dissolved, the splitting of assets, debt and Real Property can be difficult to navigate.